-The School Committee recognizes that communicable diseases which may afflict students range from common childhood diseases, acute and short-term in nature, to chronic, life-threatening diseases such as Acquired Immune Deficiency Syndrome (AIDS).
+The School Committee recognizes that communicable diseases which may afflict students range from common childhood diseases, acute and short-term in nature, to chronic, and life-threatening diseases.

 Management of common communicable diseases shall be in accordance with Massachusetts Department of Health guidelines.
 A student who exhibits symptoms of a communicable disease may be temporarily excluded from school attendance.
 The District reserves the right to require a physician's statement authorizing the student's return to school.